-An MS acquires messages from an MDA either by a local mechanism or by using POP or IMAP.
+An MS acquires messages from an MDA either proactively by a local mechanism or even with a standardized mechanism such as SMTP(!) or reactively by using POP or IMAP.
 The MUA accesses the MS either by a local mechanism or by using POP or IMAP.
-Using POP for message access, rather than bulk transfer, is rare, awkward, and largely non-standard.
+Using POP for individual message accesses, rather than for bulk transfer, is relatively rare and inefficient.